goblin2923/react-testing-app/README.md

 ## Build and Run with Docker Compose

-1. Build the Docker images:
+1. Build the Docker image:
     ```sh
     docker-compose build
     ```